craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Bible 2.md

 > \- [[Eladrithal Greystone]] to his parents

 ## The World is Young
-In the beginning, many things happened at once.
+In the Time before Time, many things happened at once and forever.

-The goblins have been, are, and always will be everywhere.
-They swam in the soup of Alaturmen before it was a glint in any power's eye.

-The [[Immortal Dragons]] were there too, swimming alongside, creating and destroying as they wished.
-They became bored of their power.
-Among themselves, they agreed to become cursed with the one thing they could not control: time.
-They fell upon the planes and created mortality.
-Among them, the Yellow Dragon Tetrimoc fell to Alaturmen.
+The Three Fates crafted the fabric of reality, known as the Weave, and from it many beings became; the [[Immortal Dragons]], the [[Jabbawok]], the [[All-Father Annam]], [[Asmodeus]], and [[Demogorgon]].

-In the planes that were before time was, the Feywild's Eladrin made their progeny; ***onnonyamile***; *child of my parent*; the elves.
+In the planes that were before time was, the [[Ceilie Courts]]' [[Eladrin Specifics|Eladrin]] made their progeny; ***onnonyamile***; *child of my parent*; the [[Elven Specifics|Elves]].
 It was the Eladrin's claim that the Elves were the true heirs of Alaturmen, that it was made for *their* children, and this was what they told their children.

-Quickly, these claims had no power, for **mortality** would claim all in Alaturmen, pardoning its Gods, and the people who came to be began to come together.
+Quickly, these claims had no power, for **mortality** would claim all in Alaturmen, pardoning only its Gods, and the people who came to be came to be *together*.

 ## Geography

 At the edge of the land, the common folk will tell you to venture no further.
 They are right to warn you.
 Some magic breathes in this world.
 The Weave grows and shrinks the world to its whims.
 When people go too far, they do not come back.
-Unless you speak of [[Eladrithal Greystone]], but that is another tale.
+Unless you speak of [[Eladrithal Greystone]], but his is another tale.

 Related articles include; [[Central Alaturmen]], [[Wildlands]], [[Ranger's Guild]].

 ### Northeast
 The northeast is a temperate forest.
 This is the area that is least separated by its neighbors, and as such, has become a powerful area to control.
-Currently, it is contested by [[The Kingdom of Prosper]] and the [[Northeastern Hobgoblin Territories]]].
+Currently, it is contested by [[The Kingdom of Prosper]] and the [[Blood-Hobgoblin Clan Territories]]].

 Related articles include [[Great Fires]], [[Great Northern Forests]], [[King's Common (language)]]